A new platform for documentation and tutorials is launching soon.

 - Changed functionality to disallow creating two aliases from the same auth mount under a single entity.
 For more information, refer to the question Starting in Vault 1.9, Vault does not allow creating two aliases from the same auth mount under a single entity.
 What changed and how does this impact client counting?

-- Display of clients per auth mount with a namespace in the UI.
+- Display of clients per auth mount within a namespace in the UI.

 - Display of clients month to month for a selected billing period via the API.